jlauemoeller/enzyme/README.md

 ### Isomorphisms (Isos)

 Isos let you view and transform data through a conversion layer.
-They define bidirectional transformations: a `forward` function converts from the stored representation to a working representation, and a `backward` function converts back.
+They define bidirectional transformations: a `forward` function converts from the stored representation to a working representation, and a `backward` function converts back. `Ensyme.select/3` applies the `forward` function to convert data before extracting it, while `Enzyme.transform/4` applies `forward` before transforming and `backward` after transforming to store the result.
+That means your transformation function always process data in the working representation created by the `forward` function.

 Use `::` to apply an iso in path expressions: